skellis46/slipbox/improvisation and the threshold of the self.md

 - Training, familiarity, commitment.
 - Why these enable without guaranteeing.
 - Briefly introduce authentic movement only insofar as it matters here.

+One is being aware that there is an experience happening (which in itself is a deep immersed experience) to the other in which you become the experience.
+It's so subtle yet utterly obvious.

+Is there a 'bardo' in this work. "intermediate state between conditions" gradual changes but then absolute. dawn/dusk not right -- like the sun is setting and setting then once it's gone complete darkness.
+Or a gradient like that suggested by [[Josipovic - Implicit–explicit gradient of nondual awareness]]

 ### 4.2 Markers
 - Shifts in agency language.